 - Some hotels may look a bit shabby next to all the modern buildings.

-Do you have questions or a hotel tip for London that you want to share?
+Do you have a hotel tip for London?